If you are looking to head out into the wilderness on a hunting or camping trip, your sleeping bag needs are going to be different than a hiker.

 For someone going hiking looking for the best ultralight sleeping bag to keep their weight down while they are on the move, a thick heavyweight bag is not the right choice.

 For a hunter or camper that’s setting up a base camp and not going too far from that location, a heavy duty sleeping bag makes a smart choice due to the thickness and comfort they provide.
-Below we break down 7 of our favorites and give you our top two choices for both 20 Degree Temps and Zero Degree Temps.
+Below we break down 7 of our favorites and give you our top two choices for sleeping outdoors in both 20 Degree Temps and Zero Degree Temps.

 Two Great Heavier Bags for 20 Degree Camping: